Visaranai: Critical reception

 This film received the best movie award from Tamil magazine Ananda Vikatan in Ananda Vikatan Cinema Awards 2016.
-IndiaGlitz.com had rated the film 4.5 out of 5 and said, "Visaranai is by no means only an art or docu film, but fits into the commercial arena as well as it has thrills, especially a nail biting climax, humour, action, a little painful love story in the background and above all filled with real life incidents which one can easily relate to".
-Twitch Film viewed Visarnai as a top class film about reality comparable to 2012 Cannes favourite Gangs of Wasseypur.
-The Hindu wrote "Visaranai is beautifully filmed, though there isn't much room for beauty.
+Twitch Film viewed Visaranai as a top class film about reality comparable to 2012 Cannes favourite Gangs of Wasseypur.

+Baradwaj Rangan wrote for The Hindu, "Visaranai is beautifully filmed, though there isn't much room for beauty.
 The frames appear to have been snatched from the back alleys of life.
 The verité illusion is aided by the utterly lifelike performances—even if the word "performance" seems wrong.".
-Rediff wrote "Director Vetrimaaran deserves credit for having extracted the best from all his actors.
+S Saraswathi of Rediff wrote "Director Vetrimaaran deserves credit for having extracted the best from all his actors.
 They are so remarkable you sense their terror as they stutter and stumble with their broken and bruised bodies.
 The hard-hitting screenplay is relentless, making no effort to shield you from the harsh realities of the ruthless world we live in today."
-Behindwoods wrote "Some may call Visaranai to be a violent film, while most of the others may say it is a brilliant piece of art that is so real and suspenseful.
-But if you’re a fan of crime thriller or film that depicts pain, do not miss it!"

-Overseas, Hollywood Reporter wrote "Vetri Maaran’s tense socio-political thriller lands a well-aimed punch at rampant police brutality and corruption, to which the only response from the viewer is towering indignation.
+Overseas, The Hollywood Reporter wrote "Vetri Maaran’s tense socio-political thriller lands a well-aimed punch at rampant police brutality and corruption, to which the only response from the viewer is towering indignation.
 It may not break new ground in its subject or style of narration, but it covers the old ground extremely well, and its premise is so convincing and realistic that it seems like non-fiction.
 The first part, at least, is non-fiction, while the film’s second half turns into a fast-paced thriller...Maaran and Kumar extend the horror to include the upper echelons in the police and government, who also need scapegoats to cover their crimes.
 This mirror plot becomes an ever more threatening nocturnal thriller, and takes the film much wider in terms of potential audience."